 Continental Divide Trail – May 6th, 2009

-Finally, breakfast was served, and the 3 small apple pancakes and one boiled egg let me know they did not host long distance hikers very often.
-After I was finished, I asked if I could have some cereal, and grabbed a couple of apples from a bowl on the counter.
+Finally, breakfast was served, and the three small apple pancakes and one boiled egg let me know they did not host long-distance hikers very often.
+After I was finished, I asked if I could have some cereal and grabbed a couple of apples from a bowl on the counter.
 I was good to go.

-The first section of today’s hike was a 4.5 mile road walk to the T J Corral trailhead, and I knocked it out fast.
-Road walks always hurt my feet, so I tried to get through them fast.
+The first section of today’s hike was a 4.5-mile road walk to the T J Corral trailhead, and I knocked it out fast.
+Road walks always hurt my feet, so I tried to get through fast.
 The road was quiet, which was a little eerie considering how late it was in the morning.
-I think maybe one car passed me the entire time I traveled alongside the old black top.
+Maybe one car passed me the entire time I traveled alongside the old blacktop.
 I had flashbacks to Chainsaw Massacre.
 Even the terrain was similar.
 Hiking alone can sometimes give your mind too much “free time.”